CMU-BORG/Aplysia-Feeding-Boolean-Model/README.md

 Peter Thomas, CWRU.

+Jeff Gill, CWRU.

 in consultation with Hillel Chiel, CWRU.

-in consultation with Jeff Gill, CWRU

-Last Update: 7/10/2020
+Last Update: 7/30/2020

-This Model contains three MATLAB .m files for simulating Aplysia-like multifunctional feeding behavior.
-The three files are as follows:
+This Model contains two MATLAB .m files for simulating Aplysia-like multifunctional feeding behavior.
+The two files are as follows:

-1. Multibehavior_driver_withfrictionImplicit.m
+1. AplysiaFeeding_driver.m

 This file is the driver function which contains code sections for running the following behaviors